guyleonard/genomics_adventure/home.md

 Firstly, we need to install some common software, and download some data to help us on our way.
 For the software we will use a program called '[conda](https://docs.conda.io/en/latest/)':mag:, which will allow us to easily install lots of common bioinformatics software in a special 'environment' (think of it like a box :package:) without the need for admin access or other complications.
-For the data, we will download this from some publiic repositories.
+For the data, we will download this from some public repositories.

 NB - If you are attending the Workshop on Genomics then 'conda', the software and all data is already installed for you!
 So you can continue to the next section called ['Adventure Time'](https://github.com/guyleonard/genomics_adventure#adventure-time) :smiley:.
 Although you might like to read the next bit just for reference.